 Decoding Dyslexia Oregon is a grassroots, non-profit organization driven by Oregon families and educators who recognized the need for conversations with our school districts and policy makers regarding dyslexia.

-Our Mission: We strive to raise dyslexia awareness, empower families to support their children, and improve resources for students with dyslexia in Oregon public schools.
+Our Mission: We raise dyslexia awareness, empower families to support their children, and improve resources for students with dyslexia in Oregon public schools.

 What is dyslexia?
 Dyslexia is a language-based learning disability which results in a cluster of symptoms that make learning to read unusually challenging.
 Often these students exhibit unexpected difficulties with other language-based skills such as spelling, writing, memorization, and pronouncing words.